vividfax/p5.sketchbook/README.md

 ## Credits

-p5.sketchbook was made by [Rianna Suen](https://vividfax.github.io), with [support from people like you!](https://patreon.com/vividfax)
+p5.sketchbook is a project by [Rianna Suen](https://vividfax.github.io), made with [support from people like you!](https://patreon.com/vividfax)

 If you're new to p5.js I've also written a primer on [learning how to code with p5.js](https://vividfax.notion.site/Learn-to-code-with-p5-js-8adbbbee0e7c400cbd590a8c883451f0).